Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Computational method

-Computational resources have been provided by the supercomputing facilities of the Universit\'e catholique de Louvain (CISM/UCL) and the Consortium des Equipements de Calcul Intensif en F\'ed\'eration Wallonie Bruxelles (CECI) funded by the Fonds de la Recherche Scientifique (FRS-FNRS Belgium) under Grant No. 2.5020.11.
-The present research benefited from computational resources made available on the Tier-1 supercomputer of the F\'ed\'eration Wallonie-Bruxelles, infrastructure funded by the Walloon Region under the grant agreement No. 1117545.
+\textbf{Acknowledgements} We thank a referee for a remark about the convergence study, that lead us to reconsider the domination of the cuboid distortion in the spectral function.
+Computational resources have been provided by the CISM/UCLouvain and the CECI funded by the FRS-FNRS Belgium under Grant No. 2.5020.11, as well as the Tier-1 supercomputer of the F\'ed\'eration Wallonie-Bruxelles, infrastructure funded by the Walloon Region under the grant agreement No. 1117545.
+J.B. acknowledges support from the Communauté française de Belgique through the SURFASCOPE project (ARC 19/24-057).
+Y.J. has been supported by the FRS-FNRS Belgium through a Chargé de recherches fellowship.
 S.P. acknowledge support from the European Unions Horizon 2020 Research and Innovation Programme, under the Marie Sk\l{}odowska-Curie Grant Agreement SELPH2D No.~839217.